Things to see in Denver

 If you want to see Denver from far away and enjoy a stadium in the Dakota Hogback Foothills, visit Red Rocks Amphitheatre; it's open to the public if there are no events/concerts.
 You can hike Red Rock Trail, but be careful as I've seen adult diamond head rattlers.

-Aspen over 6 years ago
+Aspen almost 7 years ago

 Take highway 36 to Boulder in the mid morning and enjoy walking around pearl street for a couple hours.
 Continue west on 36 through Lyons and then into Estes Park (less than an hour drive if you are ok in the mountains).
 If you want more walking/shopping/food then Estes is a great place with the small mountain town feel.
 If you want some real views of mountains then just grab some food and head into Rocky Mountain National Park.
 Follow the signs to Trail Ridge Road, the highest paved road in North America with some of the best mountain and tundra views anywhere.
 There are elk, bighorn sheep and other wildlife all around.
 When you head back to Estes take highway 7 back to Lyons.
 This is called the scenic highway and following it in the late afternoon and reaching Lyons as the sun sets will give a fantastic ride home.